 The meeting in New York with commissioner Roger Goodell lasted almost 3½ hours.
 Walsh offered two minor revelations, but neither will result in additional fines to the Patriots or coach Bill Belichick.
 Walsh admitted he was involved in the scalping of some Super Bowl tickets.
 He also had knowledge of a player on the Patriots' injured reserve list practicing against league rules before Super Bowl XXXVI in 2002.

 Normally, using a player in such a manner would be a finable offense.
 Goodell determined enough was enough and that the Patriots have paid for their football crimes.

-After the big meeting, five things we learned about Spygate
+Here's the five things we learned Tuesday:

 4. Walsh said he was on the Louisiana Superdome field during the Rams' Super Bowl walk-through, and Walsh reported what he saw to the Patriots.
 He told Goodell that he was setting up video equipment for the next day.
 ESPN's Sal Paolantonio reported Walsh noticed that Rams back Marshall Faulk was lined up in a formation on a kickoff and that a tight end went into a different motion on another play.
 Walsh told Goodell that Brian Daboll, who was then the Patriots' receivers coach, asked Walsh what he saw at the Rams' walk-through.

 As much as that shouldn't have happened, it's the Rams' responsibility to kick Walsh off the field during a walk-through.
 He told Goodell he was wearing a Patriots coat.
 During Super Bowl week, participating teams have control of their practice field and have the right to boot any representative from an opposing team.
 Walsh is a trained eye, but he wasn't trespassing unless the Rams kicked him out.
 That one is on them.